SS John B. Cowle (1902): Final voyage

 The loss of John B. Cowle was valued at $285,000.
 Her cargo of iron ore was valued at $25,000 but was not insured.
 Isaac M. Scott was heavily damaged with two forward compartments holed.
 She returned to the shipyard for reconstruction work costing $30,000.
 After a lengthy investigation and hearings, the United States Steamboat Inspectors of Marquette, Michigan ruled that John B. Cowle was going too fast for prevailing conditions and suspended Captain Rogers and Pilot Edward E. Carlton for 30 days even though Rogers claimed that he had checked down to bare steerage way.
 Pilot F.W.
 Wertheimer of Isaac M. Scott was beached for one year for excessive speed and failure to signal.

+Tragedy would end the careers of both other vessels involved in the incident.

+The Frank H. Goodyear would ironically be sunk in a collision in fog with the Steamer James B. Wood in 1910 on Lake Huron, taking 18 of 23 people with her.

-Isaac M. Scott sailed for four more years until she was lost with all hands on Lake Huron in the Great Storm of 1913.
+The Isaac M. Scott sailed for four more years until she was lost with all hands on Lake Huron in the Great Storm of 1913.